 Earlier, we mentioned how capturing data from your customers in a non-compliant manner is central to implementing a successful cross-channel strategy.

 Guess what?
-You can use emails to collect vital customer information like birthdate, phone number, job profile, email address, and city/country of residence.
+You can use emails to collect vital customer information like birthdate, phone number or vanity number, job profile, email address, and city/country of residence.

 How Can You Improve Your Cross-channel Engagement?